AxelleDRouge/keplr-movies/README.md

 ## Dependencies
 The dependencies used in this project includes :
--TypeScript
+- TypeScript
--react and the dependencies included with the Create-React-App CLI -eslint
+- react and the dependencies included with the Create-React-App CLI
--ant-design
--styled-components
--material-icons
--axios
+- eslint
+- ant-design
+- styled-components
+- material-icons
+- axios